-With over two million people behind bars at any given time, the United States has the highest incarceration rate of any country in the world.
+With nearly two million people behind bars at any given time, the United States has the highest incarceration rate of any country in the world.

-See the same graph expressed as raw numbers instead of as rates per 100,000 population.
+See the same graph expressed as total numbers rather than rates.

 The way the Census Bureau counts people in prison creates significant problems for democracy and for our nation’s future.
 It leads to a dramatic distortion of representation at local and state levels, and creates an inaccurate picture of community populations for research and planning purposes.